About Us

 The First Americans

 One of the most meaningful challenges in archaeology is to unravel the mystery surrounding the story of modern human dispersal across the world.
 The last chapter of this dispersal was the peopling of the Western Hemisphere.
 Only mammoths, horses, camels, dire wolves, saber-toothed cats, giant ground sloths, and other animals roamed the Americas before the first explorers arrived 16,000 or more years ago.
 We know they traveled from Northeast Asia across a land bridge that connected Asia and North America, and we also suspect that some adventurous families set forth from Asia in watercraft.
 New arrivals eventually discovered a way around the ice sheets covering Canada that blocked their way south, then trekked or paddled to the southern tip of South America.
 The founding population of perhaps only a few hundred people were the ancestors to all Indigenous peoples living in the Western Hemisphere today.
 This immense peopling process occurred in the span of only a few thousand years in the midst of a warming climate, melting glaciers, rising sea level, shifting vegetation zones, and the extinction of large Ice Age animals.
-This is the exciting story the CSFA is deciphering—the timing, tempo, process, and impact of human migration across the Americas.
+This is the exciting story the Center for the Study of the First Americans is deciphering—the timing, tempo, process, and impact of human migration across the Americas.

 History of the Center